danielmiessler/fabric/README.md

 7. Restart your shell to reload everything.

 8. Now you are up and running!
-You can test by pulling the help.
+You can test by running the help.

 ```bash
 # Making sure the paths are set up correctly